huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 [[open-in-colab]]

-Diffusion systems often consist of multiple components like parameterized models and schedulers that interact in complex ways.
+Diffusion systems consist of multiple components like parameterized models and schedulers that interact in complex ways.
 That is why we designed the [`DiffusionPipeline`] to wrap the complexity of the entire diffusion system into an easy-to-use API.
-At the same time, the [`DiffusionPipeline`] is entirely customizable so you can modify each component to build your own diffusion system for your use case.
+At the same time, the [`DiffusionPipeline`] is entirely customizable so you can modify each component to build a diffusion system for your use case.

 This guide will show you how to load: